-The region's economic outlook remained modest with elevated risk of slowdown in economic growth as well as higher volatility in the financial markets.
+The region's economic outlook remained modest with elevated risk of slowdown in economic growth as well as higher volatility in the financial markets due to uncertain global economy after the US-China trade dispute.
 On the one hand, this is unlikely to have any material impact on the equine services business which will further solidify its foundation for growth.
 With its enhanced facilities and its global reach in trading activities of thoroughbred horses, the Group will continue to offer superior service to our clients and take our brand to the global stage.
 On the other hand, this presents both opportunities and challenges for the financial services segment.
 The continuous liberalization of the PRC financial market and its integration with the Hong Kong financial market would provide opportunities for the Group to offer more professional services to investors and small and medium sized enterprises in China.
 However, the results of the Group's financial services segment would be heavily influenced by the performance of the stock markets in China and Hong Kong.